Helping millions of people navigate the world of technology.

 Step 1: Open Settings.

-Step 3: Here, choose the desired app to check its RAM usage.
+Step 3: Choose the desired app to check its RAM usage here.

-If you notice the camera, GPS, or microphone turning on randomly without opening any apps that use the same, your phone might be under attack.
+If you notice the camera, GPS, or microphone turning on randomly without opening any apps that use them, your phone might be under attack.
 Someone is likely listening to your conversations and possibly watching you as well.
-Thankfully, modern-day smartphones have this functionality to check if these sensors are active.
+Thankfully, modern smartphones have this functionality to check if these sensors are active.

 You can check this on both Android and iOS.
 Here’s how.

-• On iOS: A green dot at the top left of the screen marks that the camera is actively recording, an orange dot signifies that the microphone is enabled, while a blue location arrow hints that the location is being accessed.
+• On iOS: A green dot at the top left of the screen marks that the camera is actively recording, an orange dot signifies that the microphone is enabled.
+At the same time, a blue location arrow hints that the location is being accessed.

 • On Android 12 or later: You can look for a green icon (similar to the one in the picture) with a camera, microphone, or location positioned at the top-right.